Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ### Oct 6, 2025
 - Resolved an issue with incorrectly updating capture rolls when changing display modes
+- Updated skill templates to not mislabel capture rolls

 ### Aug 16, 2025
 - Resolved an issue with capture rolls not adding all ball modifiers correctly